BolajiAyodeji/bolajiayodeji.com/content/introduction-to-web-accessibility.md

 * **Always add alternative texts to images**

+Now that you understand what Web Accessibility means and why you should care, let me walk you through a few tips that would help you to build accessible websites :)

+* **Always add alternative texts to images**

-This is one thing most developers miss, I used to miss this too when I started out because I didn’t really understand the essence of *alternative texts.
+This is one thing most developers miss, I used to miss this too when I started out because I didn’t really understand the essence of *alternative texts.*

+> Alternative texts (also know as `alt`) is a word that can be inserted as an
+> attribute in an HTML document to tell your website users the contents of an image.
+The alt text appears in a blank box that would normally contain the image.
+Alt text is useful when an image is not available because of a broken link, changed URL or something else.

+*Alternative texts as the name imply serve as an alternative for screen readers.
-Alternative texts aids screen readers and other screen assistive technologies.*
+They are read aloud to blind users on a screen reader and other screen assistive technologies.*

 You add alternative texts to images with the *`alt`* attribute